The childlike and the childish

 Why?

 To keep the other side from scoring a goal.
-(Literally, it was to prevent the Biden administration from chalking up a win in an election year.)
+(Literally, it was to prevent the Biden administration from chalking up a political win in an election year.)

 No Republicans were even mad about it.
 None even cared, as far as I can tell.